How much water do I need to water my garden and other useful watering tips...

 1. Water late in the evening or early in the morning.
 Watering at this time means less water evaporates than it would on hot soil during the day.

 3. Water the roots.
-This is ultimatley where the watre is absorbed and so the most efficient place to direct water.
+This is ultimately where the water is absorbed and so the most efficient place to direct water.

 4. Water 'gently': aggressive watering can result in washout/movement of topsoil and expose shallow roots.
 Consider using a soaker hose with a gravity fed rainwater harvesting system.